djstrouse/InfoMARL/README.md

 TODOS:
 *	make richer episode visualization
+*	add alice stats to multi-experiment plots
+*	alter train_bob to take file path to alice

 OPTIONAL:
 *	try discounting kl / entropy into future (like Distral paper); for high enough beta, Alice should try not to terminate episodes